Shiqan/software-evolution/README.md

 # Series 2
 ### Metric based approach
-1. For each method, calcuate the following metrics to create a vector: Number of Lines, Lines of Code,
+1. For each method, calcuate the following metrics to create a vector: Number of Lines, Lines of Code, Lines with comments, number of parameters, number of variables and cyclomatic complexity.
+I chose these metrics based on research from Roy et al. (2009), Baxter et al. (1998), Antoniol et al. (2001) and Mayrand (1996).
+However, these studies use more metrics.
 2. For all method combinations, calcuate the cosine similarity based on the two vectors.
 3. Find all the scores where the cosine similarity equals 1 (same vector).
 When adding more metrics to the vectors this threshold needs to be adjusted.